DanielMajoinen/PwCrypt-Tracker/README.md

 An email with a verify code, encrypted with the public key, will be sent.

-#### Verify Email
+#### Verify New Account and Device

-After registration the account must be verified with a code provided in an email.
-The appropriate private key will be used to decrypt the code.
+After registration, or logging in on a new device, the account must be verified with a code provided in an email.

-    /verify-email/:verify_code/
+    POST Path: /verify/
+    Body: SignedJSON containing DeviceVerificationRequest

 Response:

-    Success: 200 - The accounts UUID
+    Success: 200 - DeviceVerificationResponse
-    Failure: 401 - Incorrect code
+    Failure: 400 - Incorrect code

 #### Login New Device:

 If an account already exists, but has never been synced to current device:

-    /login/:email/:device_uuid/:public_key/
+    POST Path: /add-new/
+    Body: SignedJSON containing NewDeviceRequest

 Response: